Which Interior Renovation Adds the Most Value to a House?

 These 12 Interior Renovation Projects Add the Most Value

 Americans spend $400 billion annually on remodeling their homes.
 And, although homeowners may redesign or restructure their home for a variety of reasons, some interior renovations become a better investment than others.
 The 2019 Remodeling Impact Report, from the National Association of the Remodeling Industry (NARI) and the National Association of Realtors, analyzed the 12 most common interior renovation projects and found which ones are likely to add the most value to a home at resale.
-Plus: Why now is a great time to be a bathroom remodeler.

 New Wood Flooring